robertdpowell/rp_blog/_posts/2021-06-07-Continuous Delivery.md

 - Much of the waste in software release comes from the progress of software through testing and operations.

-- We can check hashes of binaries to prove they are the same at each stage of the deployment pipeline.
+- Check hashes of binaries to prove they are the same at each stage of the deployment pipeline.

-- Why we only build once - more efficient, builds upon solid foundations.
+- Why we only build once ==> more efficient, builds upon solid foundations.

-- Should be able to see on a dashnoard the status of all releases.
+- Should be able to see on a dashboard the status of all releases.

 - Best back-out strategy is to keep the previous version of your release while deploying the new version.
-Otherwise, redeploy the last known good version.
+Otherwise, redeploy the last known good version if in a 'we need to rollback' situation.

 - Model your pipeline as a value stream.
 Your pipeline is your model of the process for build, deploy, test, release.

 - Information radiators for your pipeline!

-- The most important global metric is cycle time, but there are other diagnostics that can warn you of problems
+- The most important global metric is cycle time, but there are other diagnostics that can warn you of problems.

 #### CHAPTER 6 - Build and Deploy Scripting

-- Developers and operations staff should decide how to automated deployments together.
+- Developers and operations staff should decide how to automate deployments together.

 - If middleware tools come with tools to configure and deploy - use them.

 - If your app is tested, built and and integrated as a single piece, deploy it as a single piece.

-- You can deploy on the component that it changing if you have already tested the existing combination of components, in production.
+- You can deploy only the components that are changing if you have already tested the existing combination of components, in production.

 - When deploying we need to be testing at each layer post deployment, to check for presence or absence of key components.

-- We need traceability between binaries and revision control
+- We need traceability between binaries and revision control.

 - Don't fail build on failed tests.
 Give it a warning colour and highlight the issues.